 Tapestry’s ranch property, to be purchased in the Pine Ridge region of northwestern Nebraska (that’s the Ridge in that picture on the header), will provide a meeting place for people coming together to advance Indigenous Knowledge once we raise enough money in our capital funds campaign to make a purchase.
-This land will also offer a refuge, one might even say asylum given what’s happening to BLM Mustangs these days, to the horse partners who help us accomplish our work.
-It will also serve as a Virtual Refuge to people in need of stress relief, through video and special livestream events.
+This land will be a home, one might even say asylum given what’s happening to BLM Mustangs these days, to the horse partners who help us accomplish our work.
+It will also serve people in need of stress relief, through video and special livestream events.
 Whenever we make such films, we do it in a way that shares Indigenous worldview and different ways of knowing.
 You might wonder how that’s possible, to which we would reply: put your $5 or $10 in our capital funds campaign and let us show you once we have a place to do it.
 There’s a lot more room for variation in video subject matter and method than you might guess there is.
 It’s all a matter of worldview.

 You can use these links to explore the things we do in more depth: